LoRec: Large Language Model for Robust Sequential Recommendation against Poisoning Attacks: RELATED WORK

 \subsection{Sequential Recommender System}

 Early sequential recommender systems primarily rely on the Markov Chain framework to model user interactions~\cite{he2016fusing, he2016vista}.
-As neural network technologies advance, a shift occurs toward architectures like Recurrent Neural Networks~\cite{hidasi2015session, beutel2018latent} and Convolutional Neural Networks~\cite{tang2018personalized} for capturing complex user interactions and item transition patterns.
-The introduction of sophisticated neural network architectures, particularly the Transformer~\cite{vaswani2017attention}, further enhances the capability of effectively capturing the nuances of dynamic user preferences.
-Notable works in this area include SASrec~\cite{kang2018selfattentive} and Bert4Rec~\cite{sun2019bert4rec}, which leverage these advanced techniques for improved performance.
+As neural network technologies advance, a shift occurs toward architectures like Recurrent Neural Networks~\cite{hidasi2015session, beutel2018latent} and Convolutional Neural Networks~\cite{tang2018personalized}.
+The introduction of sophisticated neural network architectures, particularly the Transformer~\cite{vaswani2017attention}, further enhances the capability of effectively capturing the nuances of dynamic user preferences, such as SASrec~\cite{kang2018selfattentive} and Bert4Rec~\cite{sun2019bert4rec}.
 More recently, researchers are exploring novel paradigms for modeling user interests, such as MLPs~\cite{zhou2022filterenhanced, zhang2023mlpst}, pushing the boundaries of the field.
 Additionally, significant efforts are made to integrate self-supervised learning into the training of sequential recommender systems, aiming to enhance recommendation performance~\cite{zhou2020srec, xie2022contrastive, chen2022intent}.
 Despite these advancements, the susceptibility of these models to malicious attacks remains a concern, highlighting a significant challenge~\cite{zhang2023robust}.